OCR-D/spec/web_api.md

 upload [OCRD-ZIP](https://ocr-d.de/en/spec/ocrd_zip)files.
 However, this approach is only appropriate for testing or very limited data sizes.
 Usually, Workspace Server should be able to pull data from other storages.

+## Description of OCR-D core network implementation

+This section explains the implementation of part of the described architecture in OCR-D core.
+OCR-D Core currently provides implementation of parts of the webAPI which are the Processing Server and an endpoint for running a workflow with OCR-D process syntax

 ### Processing Server

 The Processing Server is a server which exposes REST endpoints in the `Processing` section of